KernFerm/gui-exe-black-jack/README.md

 Welcome to the Blackjack game!
 This is a simple text-based implementation of the classic casino card game.

+## EXE is SIGNED  , PLEASE READ THE README FOR THE APPLICATION IN THE ZIP FILE

 ## How to Play

 1. **Download and Install:**